 - Utility and other security deposits

-How to file a claim for unclaimed property
+How to file a request for unclaimed property

-You can search for and claim unclaimed property for free in most states, starting with unclaimed property sites:
+Search for and reclaim property for free in most states, starting with unclaimed property sites:

 - Go to your state’s unclaimed property site.
 If you’ve lived in multiple areas, check each state’s site too.